nullwiz/notes/README.md

 # notes
-markdown notes on the books i read, they can be opened with logseq
+markdown notes on the books i read, they can be opened with logseq/obsidian